 - Accommodation Options: The Homestead Suites comes with outdoor and indoor pools, a spa bath and the White Gull Inn is a great option for adult-only stays.
 If you prefer an Airbnb in Door County next to Fish Creek, you’ll love the cute Creekside Cottage or this homey Cottage.

 Despite its relatively small size, Door County boasts an impressive 11 historic lighthouses, the oldest of which, Pottawatomie Light, dates back to 1858.

-This year, the festival will also include an airplane lighthouse tour, making it one of the most unique and exciting things to do in Door County.
+Some years, the festival also includes an airplane lighthouse tour, making it one of the most unique and exciting things to do in Door County in October.